cvedovini/wp-linkedin/readme.txt

 == Changelog ==

+= Version 1.9 =
+- Fixed some translation issues.
+- Simplified the CSS and template for the LinkedIn card.

 = Version 1.8 =
 - Added a setting to let you choose on which post types your LinkedIn card will be inserted (before it was only inserted on posts).